- 1 The mobile imperative for retail banks.

 Mobile will be a major source, overtaking other channels in volume.
 (41%)

 Mobile will be a limited source for new account openings.
 (13%)

-That gives banks an opportunity to outpace competitors by making it easy to research, apply, and ultimately onboard via mobile.
-Right now, customers cannot “pass Go” until they sign up on their desktops.
-And that’s not going to delight customers who want the instant gratification of signing up for mobile right now.
+That gives banks an opportunity to outpace competitors by making it easy to research, apply and ultimately onboard via mobile.
+At the moment, customers cannot “pass Go” until they sign up on their desktops.
+And that’s not going to delight customers who want the instant gratification of signing up for mobile at the moment.

-You need to offer a responsive, user-friendly, and secure enrollment or application process designed for mobile.
+You need to offer a responsive, user-friendly and secure enrolment or application process designed for mobile.
 That doesn’t mean shrinking the desktop or, worse still, your paper-based forms.
 Instead, you need to implement responsive forms and documents integrated with existing apps and websites.
-Let users work offline and sync when they’re connected.
+Let users work off-line and sync when they’re connected.
 And once customers log in, make sure guidance on mobile banking and information on security and privacy are easy to find.

 Balance channel preference.

 Once you have mobile banking customers on board, you may ask if you should encourage them to go all mobile, all the time.
 In a word, no. Eventually, you’ll want to offer solid mobile options for all your products and services.
 But customers who didn’t grow up on mobile or even on digital may still look for a friendly, helpful experience at your branch when they’re filling in a loan application or selecting a credit card.
 That means desktop or branch visits will complement the mobile experience.
 As with other channels, integrating mobile web and apps requires a solid digital foundation to unify data, manage content and test and optimise experiences.